 A standalone graphics card is not necessary for AGi32 as graphics and rendering information can be processed by the graphics chip set onboard the motherboard.
 A graphics card can, however, still be beneficial when in Render Mode.
 Some drivers used with high-end graphics cards can have problems with the AGi32 graphics information which can lead to rendered "artifacts" remaining on the screen and even an inability to enter Render Mode.
 In cases like this, if updating the graphics driver does fix the problems it may be necessary to disable Hardware Acceleration for Render Mode (a setting in AGi32) and force the graphics to be handled by the software.
 This can negate any benefits that might otherwise be gained by a high-end graphics card (the money spent on the graphics card would have been better spent on a better processor).
 However, if other programs benefit from a high-end graphics card, it would still make sense to consider this when purchasing a machine.
 In our experience, NVIDIA graphics card drivers also tend to encounter fewer over-all problems than AMD/ATI drivers and although NVIDIA cards are slightly more expensive, it may be an extra expense that is well-spent.

-Hard drives are not going to impact the speed of the calculation process.
-They will, however, impact the time it takes to load and open all programs (including boot time).
-In AGi32, hard disk speed directly effects the time to open, edit and save files.
-Solid State Drive (SSD) technology and pricing is constantly changing.
+Hard drives are not going to impact the speed of the actual calculation process other than the time it takes to read data to calculate and write calculated data.
+They will also impact the time it takes to load and open all programs (including boot time).
+In AGi32, hard disk speed directly effects the time to open, edit and save files as well as how long it takes to initiate and complete the calculation process.
+Solid State Drive (SSD) devices will perform drive-related activities faster than standard hard drives.
+SSD technology and pricing is constantly changing.
 Be sure to do some research before purchasing a SSD to make sure you are getting the best bang for the buck.